Combat Operator Podcast and the Civilian Surge for Afghanistan

 NDS Commander and 2IC

 It was immediately clear that our assistance in Afghan constitutional law interpretation was not well received and the process has gone downhill ever since.
-There still are no valid laws regarding PSC’s in Afghanistan but there have been a series of “temporary” licenses issued which every legitimate company in Afghanistan has acquired.
-These “temporary” licenses of course mean little with state security organs not part of the MoI.
-Afghan security forces have arrested internationals working for licensed PSC’s who had individual weapons permits from the MoI and thrown them in jail for weeks at a time.
-Although we cannot replace the body armor stolen from us we were lucky to get off lightly, it would be difficult for a small company like ours to raise the cash needed for springing an international out of the Puli Charki prison.
+There are still no valid laws regarding PSCs in Afghanistan; however, a series of “temporary” licenses have been issued, which every legitimate company in Afghanistan has acquired.
+These “temporary” licenses are often overlooked by Afghan security services not under the control of the Ministry of Interior (MoI).
+Afghan security forces have arrested international workers for licensed PSCs who had individual weapons permits from the MoI and thrown them in jail.
+Although we cannot replace the body armor stolen from us, we were fortunate to get off lightly; it would be difficult for a small company like ours to raise the funds needed to secure the release of an international prisoner from Pul-e-Charkhi prison.

 Here is how it went down.
 We were through the Mahipar pass and almost to Kabul.
-We came up to the last “S” shaped curve before the Puli Charki checkpoint and there was a NDS (National Directorate of Security) checkpoint set up with belt fed machineguns off to the side and a good ¼ mile between the east and west checkpoints.
+We approached the last “S” shaped curve before the Puli Charki checkpoint, and an NDS (National Directorate of Security) checkpoint was set up with belt-fed machine guns off to the side, with a good quarter mile separating the east and west checkpoints.

 Unfortunately I did not have the Shem Bot with me so I had Haji jann, my good friend and official driver in the contested areas, come down from Kabul to drive us up.
-This turned out to be a critical mistake because the NDS will not toy with two armed expats when one is driving but when they see an armed Expat with a local driver it is an indicator for an ” illegally” armed international which means big cash if they play their cards right.
+This turned out to be a critical mistake because the NDS will not toy with two armed expats when one is driving.
+If they see an armed Expat with a local driver, it is an indicator for an ” illegally” armed international, which means big cash if they play their cards right.
 I flashed my weapons permit and license but the boys noted my two clients, PhD candidates from the Massachusetts Institute of Technology (MIT) – had body armor.
-In Afghanistan body armor (used to protect clients), armored vehicles (also used to protect clients) and two-way radios are considered the tools of war and those of us working here must obtain licenses for them.
-But clients change constantly so we cannot get individual licenses for them.
-We have also never had a problem with this catch-22 before because our language skills and charming personalities normally forestall any potential disagreements.
+In Afghanistan, body armor (used to protect clients), armored vehicles (also used to protect clients), and two-way radios are considered the tools of war, and those of us working here must obtain licenses for them.
+However, clients change frequently, so we cannot get individual permits for them.
+We have also never had a problem with this catch-22 because our language skills and charming personalities normally forestall any potential disagreements.

 The reason I take Haji jann on all missions into contested areas is because he is a former Taliban commander of some repute (emphasis on former.)
-He has also been with me through thick and thin and I love the guy, we talk for hours although I understand very little of what he says but we love to chin wag with each other.
+He has also been with me through thick and thin, and I truly appreciate him.
+We talk for hours, although I understand very little of what he says, but we love to chin wag with each other.
 I heard him say right after we were stopped something like “the armed white guy is a little crazy and I would not arrest him if I were you.”
-I gave him the WTF Hajii? look and he did not smile indicating things were serious.
+I gave him the ‘what the fuck’ look, and he didn’t smile, indicating that things were serious.

 The National Directorate of Security (NDS) wanted the body armor from my MIT clients because they had no license.
-They also started searching our baggage which was problematic.
-I had another gig starting up in Kabul and had extra rounds, magazines, and a first aid kit all of which is considered illegal (for internationals) in Afghanistan.
-The “commander” who is the pot bellied slack jawed fellow in the black fleece started pulling all my stuff out for confiscation.
+They also started searching our baggage, which was problematic.
+I had another gig starting up in Kabul and had extra rounds, magazines, and a first aid kit, all of which are considered illegal (for internationals) in Afghanistan.
+The “commander,” who is the pot-bellied, slack-jawed fellow in the black fleece, started pulling all my stuff out for confiscation.

 I looked at Haji jann who shook his head slightly giving me the go sign and went off like a firecracker at the “commander” who also instantly lost his cool and started to yell back at me.
-That is a great sign because it indicates fear on his part and I knew I was not going to lose my spare ammo (which is expensive) and first aid kit.
-When he started yelling I started smiling my wolf smile which fellow sheepdogs would recognize as a pre-incident indicator and criminals recognize as a sign they have overplayed their hand.
-But they took the body armor off my MIT charges and I really could do nothing about it.
-The “commander” gave me his own wolf smile when his boys stole the body armor because he knew there was no cell signal in the canyon, so what was I going to do?
+That is a great sign because it indicates fear on his part, and I knew I was not going to lose my spare ammo (which is expensive) and first aid kit.
+However, they removed the body armor from my MIT charges, and I could do nothing about it.
+The “commander” gave me a FU smile when his boys stole the body armor because he knew there was no cell signal in the canyon, so what was I going to do?
 You can only push so far in a situation like this.

 This kind of harassment has been routine for the past 18 months in Kabul.
-We have been spared because we have the proper licenses and travel normally in pairs.
-Yesterday I was copied on an email from the security director of the biggest US AID contractor in the land about one of their projects in the north.
+We have been spared because we have the proper licenses and travel in pairs, as a rule.
+Yesterday, I was copied on an email from the security director of the largest US AID contractor in the country regarding one of their projects in the north.
 It is slightly redacted:

-A major problem with the stability operations part of our campaign in Afghanistan is that the local people do not think we are serious.
-The local people are the prize here, everything we are doing should be focused on bringing security and infrastructure to the district level to benefit them.
-But we aren’t and the local people cannot believe that after seven years we still cannot get the most basic infrastructure programs accomplished.
-The most efficient way to do that is with small numbers of armed contractors who are able to work at the district level for extended periods of time.
-There are a few people doing that right now, they are armed because they have to be, and they are doing the daily quality control of Afghan contractors working on various reconstruction projects.
-We need to have more of them out here both mentoring and doing quality control of the projects awarded to Afghan small businessmen.
-That level of oversight and reporting brings in donor dollars because the money can be accounted for.
-Donor dollars and expat project management would significantly help break the funding logjam which currently hampers district level reconstruction of roads, irrigation systems and micro hydro power generation.
+A significant problem with the stability operations part of our campaign in Afghanistan is that the local people do not perceive us as serious.
+The people are our mission; everything we do should be focused on bringing security and infrastructure to the district level to benefit them.
+After seven years on the ground, we have yet to accomplish basic infrastructure programs.
+The most efficient way to do this is with a small number of armed contractors who can work at the district level for extended periods.
+A few people are doing that right now; they are armed because they have to be, and they are doing the daily quality control of Afghan contractors.

-At some point one hopes the powers that be will realize this and aggressively support the Americans and other internationals who are operating far outside the comfortable confines of Kabul.
-For right now we are basically on our own which will eventually lead to tragedy.
-Nothing good will come from continued confrontations between dodgy police running “surprise” checkpoints and armed internationals.
+At some point, one hopes the powers will realize this and aggressively support the Americans and other internationals operating far outside the comfortable confines of Kabul.
+For now, we are essentially on our own, which will ultimately lead to tragedy.
+Nothing good will come from continued confrontations between dodgy police running “surprise” checkpoints and armed Westerners.

 Heros: Medical Professionals Working Miracles On Their Own Dime